If you click a link in this post and make a purchase, we may earn a small commission, at no additional cost to you. Read our full disclosure here.

 Is there free parking at Disney World?

-You can sometimes park for free at Disney World resort hotels for up to three hours (more on this later).
+- You can almost always park for free at Disney World resort hotels for up to three hours (more on this later).

 How much does parking cost at Disney World theme parks?

-Here is the current Disney World parking cost at the theme parks:
+Here is the current Disney World parking cost at the theme parks for 2019:

 - $25 per day – standard parking for a car or motorcycle